The biggest change to Australian payroll in years

 7. Review and optimise your clearing house process

 Many organisations have historically treated the clearing house process as a back-office administrative activity.
-Under payday super, clearing house speed and reliability become business-critical.
+Under Payday Super, clearing house speed and reliability become business-critical.

 Payroll teams should confirm with their clearing house or payment provider: